publiccodenet/blog/_posts/2020-09-01-on-air-next-our-podcast.md

 excerpt: We're launching a new livestream/video podcast: 'Let's talk about public code'
 category:
   - Codebase stewardship
-  - Communications
+  - News
 ---

 # On air next: our podcast!

 A community couldn't exist without knowledge sharing.
 Indeed, this is one of its most powerful and appealing characteristics, although it's obvious that not all of its members can invest the same number of hours collaborating in a project.

 Sharing assets is something we always keep in mind at the Foundation for Public Code.
 We've always tried to share as many guides, tools and tips as we can in order to nurture our community.
 However there was something we were lacking, an even more direct way of communicating with our community: a live, closer and bilateral communication.